ermlikeyeah/ermlikeyeah.github.io/_posts/2016-05-30-sort-code-pattern.markdown

 The three others times: This.

+A label saying *sort code*, with a red asterisk indicating it is mandatory (which isn't spelt out in one case, just the assumption the user will know what this means), and then a free text field.

 ![](/assets/sort-code-example.jpg)

-A label saying *sort code*, with a red asterisk indicating it is mandatory (which isn't spelt out in one case, just the assumption the user will know what this means), and then a free text field.
+I type in my sort code as on my card, my bank statement, my online banking screen.

 `number number dash number number dash`

-I type the next number.
-I cannot.
+Next number?
+Nope.
 The free text field will not let me progress beyond entering the sixth character.

-On screen: `number number dash number number dash`

 On my card, on my bank statement, on my bank statement, on my online banking?
 There's another two characters, two I need to pay for something.

+I sigh.
+I deleted the dashes and type in the last two numbers.

+I shouldn't have to.
+What if I didn't know that is what I supposed to do?

 It's sloppy.
 And like a lot of things online it's easy to fix.
 If it's a free text field accept the six character all number form.
 And accept eight characters and do the "stripping" of non-numerical characters off-screen.